Care for Your Delicates

 Some soaps (not detergent), like Forever New require a gentle rinse.
 While others, like Eucalan, are super easy, just gently press out the excess water and drip dry.
 Most items will dry within a few hours or overnight.

 Wireless, non-padded bras and panties can go in the machine.
 Always use cool water and a gentle soap.
 Hook bras closed and place in a laundry bag.
 This helps to keep hooks from getting caught in the machine holes or on other delicates.

 NEVER, NEVER, NEVER, EVER put your bras or panties in the dryer!
 We can’t stress this enough.
 Hang away from strong heat sources and out of direct sunlight.

 How often you wash delicates really depends on a few different factors.
 Bras should be rotated, wearing every other day to allow the elastic to “rest” between wears.
 Constant tension can shorten the lifespan.
 The general suggestion is to wash every second or third wear.
 In warmer weather or with sport bras you might want to wash with each wear.
 If you are washing your bra properly, there is no concern that over washing will damage your bra.
 Leaving body oils, creams and lotions sit in the garment can eventually break down the fibres.
 Panties (of course) should be washed after each wear.

 Storing your Bras

 Lastly, storing your bras is the final step in proper care.

 Lacey, non-padded bras can be folded in half, while padded, contour, foam cups cannot!

-Bras, with any kind of foam, need to be stored stacked or lined up behind one another, keeping the cups inline.
+Bras, with any kind of foam, need to be stored stacked, lined up behind one another, or hung, keeping the cups inline.